googlesamples/android-testdpc/README.md

    ```
    or use this pre-made QR code:
    ![testdpc_provisioning](qrcode.png)
+   > In some cases, it may be difficult to access `appspot.com`.
+If you still continue to use this QR code, it may cause the device to get stuck at the configuring screen.
+To resolve this, go to the [Release Page](https://github.com/googlesamples/android-testdpc/releases/latest), right-click on the APK title, and then choose 'Copy URL Link'.
+Replace the content `https://testdpc-latest-apk.appspot.com` with that link.
+After that, regenerate the QR code and scan it.
 1. Scan the QR code and follow onscreen instructions

 ### ADB command